Jomar77/jomar77.github.io/README.md

 ## Projects

+## Project 1: Google Case Study
+Description: To be implemented

-## Project 1: Hr Analytics With PowerBI
+## Project 2: Hr Analytics With PowerBI
 Description: The HR Analytics with PowerBI project is focused on leveraging the power of data and visualization to gain insights into the human resources function of a company.
 The project aims to use PowerBI, a data visualization and business intelligence tool, to analyze and present key metrics and trends related to HR performance, such as employee turnover, recruitment, and training.

-## Project 2: Machine Learning Visualization
-Description: Machine learning visualization is the process of creating visual representations of data and machine learning models to better understand, analyze, and communicate their behavior and performance.
-These visualizations can take many forms, including plots, charts, graphs, and interactive dashboards.

 ## Skills